loginzhang2/loginzhang2.github.io/about.md

 ---
 title: About me
 layout: page
-permalink: /about/
+comments: yes
 ---

+About Me
 ***
 this guy is too lazy to write something!
+***